apache/trafficcontrol/blueprints/flexible-topologies.md

 ### ORT Impact

 `atstccfg` will need to be updated to request the Topologies from Traffic Ops and use that data to determine the following for config generation:
-- what delivery services are assigned to a cache via Topologies -- in addition to legacy `deliveryservice_server` assignments used today
+- what delivery services are assigned to a cache via Topologies -- in addition to legacy `deliveryservice_server` assignments used today -- still taking Server Capabilities into account
 - if a delivery service is assigned to a cache via a Topology, the parent and secondary parent cachegroups for that delivery service are determined via the Topology it's assigned to.
 Otherwise, the parents are determined by the server's cachegroup as they are today.

 Since new Topologies can be more than 2 tiers (`EDGE` -> `MID`), `atstccfg` may need to break some assumptions about the current 2-tier hierarchy in order to work with an arbitrary number of "forward proxy tiers" -- e.g. `EDGE` -> `MID` -> `MID` -> `ORIGIN`.
 Basically, `MID` caches need to be able to forward requests to other `MID` caches -- they can no longer assume that their parents are always origins.